 American and California Government Graduation Requirement

-It is the policy of California State University, Fresno, that all students learn and acquire knowledge and skills that will help them to comprehend the workings of American democracy and of the society in which they live to enable them to contribute to that society as responsible and constructive citizens.
+It is the policy of the California State University that all students learn and acquire knowledge and skills that will help them to comprehend the workings of American democracy and of the society in which they live to enable them to contribute to that society as responsible and constructive citizens.
 To this end, each campus shall provide for comprehensive study of American and California government, including the development of American institutions and ideals, the Constitution of the United States, and the operation of representative democratic government under that Constitution, and the processes of state and local government.
 Consequently, all undergraduate students are required to complete the American Government and Institutions course to fulfill the American Government requirement under Section 40404, Article 5, Sub-chapter 2, Chapter 1, Division 5 of Title 5 of the California Code of Regulations.

 This graduation requirement cannot be waived, but may be fulfilled by an approved course from a California community college.
 As per EO 1061, “on a program-by-program basis, for high-unit professional degree major programs, the chancellor may authorize campus-approved proposed exceptions to the requirements specified herein. ”The course fulfilling this requirement must be approved by the Undergraduate Curriculum Committee in consultation with faculty from the academic discipline recognized as having expertise in American and Californian government and politics.